poult-lab/daily-word/english_words_ learning.md

 03.parasite  [ˈpærəsaɪt]

-[noun] One of the ways the parasite spreads is through fecal matter.
+[noun] One of the ways the parasite spreads is through fecal matter./The invasive plant acted as a parasite, drawing nutrients from its host tree and leaving it weakened over time.

 "a small animal or plant that lives on or inside another animal or plant and gets its food from it"